 If you have had an accident in a council house within the past three years which was not your fault, and you have been hurt as a result of this accident, you could be eligible for compensation.

-The quickest way to find out if you can make a claim is to contact our team of experienced personal injury lawyers.
-By requesting a call back using the contact form above, a member of our team will call you back as soon as possible to discuss your accident.
-During your free consultation, we will ask you a few simple questions about your accident, such as what happened, when it happened and why you believe the council were at fault.
+The quickest way to find out if you can make a claim is to contact an experienced team of personal injury lawyers.
+By calling free on 0800 678 1410 or requesting a call back, a trained legal adviser will discuss your accident.
+During your free consultation, they will ask you a few simple questions about your accident, such as what happened, when it happened and why you believe the council were at fault.

-Our team of personal injury solicitors specialise in compensation claims against local authorities and work on a no win no fee basis.
-This means you can start your council house accident claim with no financial risk and no upfront costs, giving you complete peace of mind.
-As well as fighting hard to win the maximum amount of compensation you deserve, we can also help to ensure you receive the best medical treatment to aid your recovery.
+The solicitors we work in partnership with specialise in personal injury compensation claims, including those made against local authorities.
+They work on a no win no fee basis, which means you can start your claim with no financial risk and no upfront costs, giving you complete peace of mind.
+As well as fighting hard to win the maximum amount of compensation you deserve, your solicitor can also help to ensure you receive the best medical treatment to aid your recovery.